Senior Accounting Officer main duty: appropriate tax accounting arrangements: arrangements and calculating tax liabilities - Example 1

 Where it is not practical to amend the accounting system to prevent the error re-occurring, it programmes the system to flag up any claims that contain the feature that led to the error for checking.
 It reviews total expenditure against historic spend and checks for large and unusual items quarterly.

-When the company discovers errors from the sample checks it corrects them and issues further guidance to its staff, amends its system, discusses this action with HMRC’s Customer Relationship Manager (CRM) or Mid-sized Business Caseworker and makes an appropriate adjustment in the tax computation.
+When the company discovers errors from the sample checks it corrects them and issues further guidance to its staff, amends its system, discusses this action with HMRC’s Customer Compliance Manager (CCM) or Mid-sized Business Caseworker and makes an appropriate adjustment in the tax computation.

 Within the context of this company the system is clearly robust.
 It contains reasonable checks and levels of monitoring to ensure that expense claims are dealt with appropriately.
 Once an error is discovered, it takes steps to ensure the errors do not occur in the future.
 The system appears to enable the company’s relevant liabilities to be calculated accurately in all material respects, so we are likely to regard it as an ‘appropriate tax accounting arrangement’.